sarahciston/codingcare/posts/guide.md

 What are the bricks, the building blocks, the core modules of a community like this one?
 What are the minimum foundations needed to support the space, to let people grow their craft their own way and flexibly flourish?

+//adaptive learning strategies—how to pick up an unfamiliar tool or find the right resources for a new project (or create one if it does not exist), how to pose questions critically and solve problems creatively.
+I have found this learning mindset to be more broadly essential than any other particular skill.

 Some items we have considered, or intuitively incorporated:

 #### • Steady cadence and rituals of gathering